Get all the latest data for Kuala Lumpur

 Are zoning or building rules changing in Kuala Lumpur as of 2026?

-The most important zoning change being discussed in Kuala Lumpur is the KL Local Plan 2040 (PPKL2040), which sets new rules for density, plot ratios, and redevelopment incentives across the city.
+The most important planning change in Kuala Lumpur is the KL Local Plan 2040, because it gives clearer rules on land use, density, height, redevelopment and transit-linked growth.

 Are foreign-buyer or mortgage rules changing in Kuala Lumpur as of 2026?